While cooking, listen to this: Wildflowers by Tom Petty

 Typically, I’m terrible at celeb spotting.
 In New York, it’s almost required by law to ignore your surroundings.
 Eye contact is strictly taboo and don’t even think about smiling at dog or small child.
 The resulting scowl is soul piercing.
 Though these things make it tough to be a human in NYC, it’s perfect for celebrities who want to go on living under-the-radar.
 Especially when combined with my complete and total obliviousness.

 I always love to tell the story of how I had no clue Ryan Gosling was eating at the same restaurant as my family when we were in LA.
 That is, until my cousin told me.
 At which point, I made three separate trips to the bathroom, just to ogle (yes, he’s even more handsome in person) and I have the grainy iPhone 5 photos to prove it.
-Another classic celebrity moment of mine is when I had to Google Harry Styles 20 minutes and text my friend to confirm after walking passed a ruffian with long hair, tight pants and a tie in Detroit.
+Another classic celebrity moment of mine is when I had to Google Harry Styles and subsequently text my friend to confirm after walking passed a ruffian with long hair, tight pants and a tie in Detroit.
 And even then, I only knew who it might be because there were screaming teenagers outside the hotel down the street.

-All of this to say, I can be clueless, but sometimes that also means I can be easily excitable.
+All of this to say, I can be clueless, but sometimes that also means I can be easily excited.
 The unexpected can be pretty great.
 And if you get out of your box a little but, you might be surprised at who’s rounding the corner, praying you won’t snap a pic and send it to TMZ.

 Much like the glorious celebrity, I was completely clueless about what garlic scapes were (I also thought they were called garlic scrapes until three days ago).
 I got these twisty dudes in my CSA and thought they looked like green curly fries.
 I also had no idea what to do with them.